 Though possessing a strong temper, Charley made a habit of not using curse words.
 The strongest language he used were terms such as "dod drottit" and "jeemsus criminy ned."

 Charley was married five times.
 His first wife was 23-year-old Bertha Chess (1888-1916), the daughter of Peter T. and Perthenia (Mundell) Chess, and a resident of Harvey's, Greene County.
 They were married on Aug.
 1, 1911, when he was age 27 and she 23.

 A color-tinted photograph of Bertha and her parasol, circa 1910, is seen here.

-The Minors had one son, Albert "Ray" Minor.
+The Minors produced one son, Albert "Ray" Minor.